 Whether gluing the glass in place or working with separate pieces of glass, you won't have to worry about excess epoxy.
 You'll leave the excess in place and let it fully cure.
 Once the epoxy has hardened, you will slice it off with a razor blade or utility knife blade.

-What Kind of Cracked Glass Can You Repair?
+Types of Cracked Glass That Can be Repaired

 Some kitchen glassware